Private Listening

 The Ideal Setup: Desktop + Roku Ultra + Ethernet

-For the ultimate Private Listening experience, here is the recommended setup:
+For the ultimate Private Listening experience, here is the recommended step-by-step setup:

-- Connect your Roku Ultra to your router using the included Ethernet cable.
+1. Connect your Roku Ultra to your router using a high-quality Cat6 Ethernet cable.

-- Connect your Windows PC to the same router via Ethernet (or a fast, uncongested 5 GHz WiFi band).
+2. Connect your Windows PC to the same router via Ethernet (or a fast, uncongested 5 GHz Wi-Fi band).

-- Choose your output device, studio headphones, a USB DAC, or your favorite desktop speakers.
+5. Choose your output device, such as studio headphones, a USB DAC, or your favorite desktop speakers.

 With both devices on the wire, your audio stream travels over a dedicated, low-latency local path.
 No WiFi contention.
 No wireless interference.
 Just clean, uninterrupted sound.